yshavit/scripts/README.md

 To use it, symlink the scripts to your repo's `.git/hooks/` dir.
 Alternatively, you can or invoke them from existing scripts you have there, making sure to forward all the args:

     /path/to/yshavit/scripts/githooks/jira-intellij/$(basename "$0") "$@"

+## `intellij-current-task`

+Prints the current IntelliJ IDEA task.
+If invoked as a script, simply ouputs the task.
+If sourced, defines a function `prompt_idea_task`, which means you can add `idea_task` as a segment to your p10k prompt.

+In the p10k mode, it by default provides a fancy icon.
+If that doesn't work for you, consider instaling the p10k fancy fonts.
+Otherwise, you can override it by setting `IDEA_TASK_ICON`.

 ## `vscode_to_idea-node-attach`